rails/rails/guides/source/caching_with_rails.md

 ### ActiveSupport::Cache::MemoryStore

 This cache store keeps entries in memory in the same Ruby process.
-The cache store has a bounded size specified by the `:size` option to the initializer (default is 32Mb).
+The cache store has a bounded size specified by sending the `:size` option to the initializer (default is 32Mb).
 When the cache exceeds the allotted size, a cleanup will occur and the least recently used entries will be removed.

 ```ruby
 config.cache_store = :memory_store, { size: 64.megabytes }
 ```

 If you're running multiple Ruby on Rails server processes (which is the case if you're using mongrel_cluster or Phusion Passenger), then your Rails server process instances won't be able to share cache data with each other.
-This cache store is not appropriate for large application deployments, but can work well for small, low traffic sites with only a couple of server processes or for development and test environments.
+This cache store is not appropriate for large application deployments.
+However, it can work well for small, low traffic sites with only a couple of server processes, as well as development and test environments.

 ### ActiveSupport::Cache::FileStore